kkrt-labs/kakarot-docs/docs/overview/solution.md

   specifications (in the event of hard forks).
 For example, we were able to rapidly adapt Kakarot’s core EVM to the Shanghai and Dencun hard forks in 2023 and 2024 (completed in under two weeks of development for a team of two).
-  Additionally, building on CairoVM also makes Kakarot’s core EVM directly embeddable in Starknet, Starkware’s Validity Rollup, thus making the network EVM compatible.
 - **Efficient and performant:** building a core EVM in Cairo also means that Kakarot can continuously leverage the ever-improving cryptography and proof systems developed by Starkware.
-One example to this is the development of their latest prover — Starkware STWO, which is expected to go live in Q1 2025.
+One example to this is the development of their latest prover — Starkware STWO, which is expected to go live in Q2 2025.
   This new prover will bring significant improvements in performance, a magnitude of 1,000x compared to its predecessor, STARK One Prover (also known as Stone).
 Kakarot’s modularity has allowed itself to benefit from similar